cztomsik/cztomsik.github.io/content/posts/container2.md

 title: Container v2 (experimental)
 ---

+> NOTE: This is a draft; I didn't have enough time to finish this post.
+Either
+> there will be a part two, or I'll just update this post.
+Check again later.

-I am currently in the process of rewriting the DI container in tokamak so I thought I could take this as an opportunity to recap why are we even doing this, and what are the benefits of using DI in the context of a web application written in Zig.
+I am currently in the process of rewriting the DI container in Tokamak, so I thought I could take this opportunity to recap why we are even doing this and what are the benefits of using DI in the context of a web application written in Zig.

 ## The Injector